DaliaBarman/assignment/README.md

-# This is a sample project to automated tests covering various use cases to verify that borrowing calculator on
+# This is a sample project to automate various use cases to verify that borrowing calculator on
 https://www.anz.com.au/personal/home-loans/calculators-tools/much-borrow page is working properly and to make sure that the calculator continues to work as they make other changes to the page.

 #Pre-requisites